-Museum ship Great Britain represents an important period in maritime history.
-1800s were exciting times in Britain industrial history.
-Changes were happening in manufacturing – substitution of hand labor by machines, wood for steel, horse power for steam and coal energy.
+The Museum ship Great Britain represents an essential period in maritime history.
+The 1800s were exciting times in Britain’s industrial history.
+Changes were happening in manufacturing – substitution of hand labor by machines, wood for steel, horsepower for steam, and coal energy.
 It was a time of great engineers.
-One such personality was Isambard Kingdom Brunel – innovator and visionary who designed and build Steam Ship Great Britain – first iron hull ship with propeller and largest at its time.
+One such personality was Isambard Kingdom Brunel – an innovator and visionary who designed and build the Steam Ship Great Britain – the first iron hull ship with a propeller and the largest of its time.

 Ship Great Britain was revolutionary at its time and credit goes to great industrial engineer Isambard Brunel.
-Brunel created many other engineering project including railways, bridges and tunnels.
-SS Great Britain was built in 1843 in Bristol, England and remained largest passenger vessel until 1854.
-Like many ships of her time she could carry both passengers and cargo.
-But an iron hull and propeller propulsion make Great Britain first and unique marine engineering experiment that turned out to be a great industrial achievement.
+Brunel created many other engineering projects including railways, bridges, and tunnels.
+SS Great Britain was built in 1843 in Bristol, England, and remained the largest passenger vessel until 1854.
+Like many ships of her time, she could carry both passengers and cargo.
+But an iron hull and propeller propulsion made Great Britain’s first and unique marine engineering experiment that turned out to be a significant industrial achievement.

-SS Great Britain is located in the original dry dock were she was built.
-When stepping on board you can see large spacious deck, tall masts decorated with flags and the steering wheel.
-Inside steam engine room impresses with its size, and first class dining area – with its splendor.
-There are many artifacts on display from original silverware, plates, captains journal entries, passenger diaries and even the menu.
+SS Great Britain is located in the original dry dock where she was built.
+When stepping on board, you can see a large spacious deck, tall masts decorated with flags, and the steering wheel.
+Inside steam engine room impresses with its size, and first-class dining area – with its splendor.
+Many artifacts are displayed from original silverware, plates, captains’ journal entries, passenger diaries, and even the menu.
 SS Great Britain made many voyages and remained in service for over 40 years.
-She truly represents an important part of marine engineering and maritime history.
+She truly represents an integral part of marine engineering and maritime history.